 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-Snapchat is a messaging app that lets users exchange pictures and videos that are designed to disappear after they’re viewed.
+Snap is a messaging app that lets users exchange pictures and videos that are designed to disappear after they’re viewed.

 It was founded by Evan Spiegel and Bobby Murphy in 2011 upon the relaunch of Picaboo as Snapchat.

-Snapchat Stock Investment Potential
+Snap Stock Forecast: Investment Potential

 #1.
 Daily Active User Growth on Android Phones